johnsto/goserve/README.md

 ### Command-line configuration

 For cases where only one directory is being served, and there are no need for redirects or custom error handling, the command line is usually sufficient.
-For example, to serve an HTTP site, you might use:
+For example, to serve the contents of `/var/www/` over HTTPS, you might use:

 ```
-goserve -http=false -https=true https.cert=my.cert https-key=my.key -indexes=false /var/www`
+goserve -http=false -https=true -https.cert=my.cert -https.key=my.key /var/www
 ```

 The following parameters are supported: